microsoft/fluentui/rfcs/react-components/convergence/global-contex-registration.md

 Backwards compatibility needs to be supported without a question because we need to follow semver.
 However, since there is no guarantee which version of the context gets registered first in the global namespace, the default values in our context will be unsafe by default.
-This introduces the constraint of forward comaptibility for our context values.
+This introduces the constraint of forward compatibility for our context values.

 ```tsx